-What about miracles then?
-Why believe or trust in them?
+Why believe or trust in miracles?
 At the beginning of his section on miracles in An Inquiry Concerning Human Understanding, the philosopher David Hume writes:

 “Our evidence, then, for the truth of the Christian religion is less than the evidence for the truth of our senses, because even in the first authors of our religion it was no greater; and it is evident it must diminish in passing from them to their disciples, nor can anyone rest such confidence in their testimony as in the immediate object of his senses.”

-Hume offers an intriguing consideration on the virtual absence of scientific validation concerning supernatural causes.
-One of the lasting legacies of honest skepticism is being open about such things while exercising a spirit of careful reserve, sincerity, and deliberative thoughtfulness.
-All the same, what Hume addresses is a need to recognize what the “the miraculous” offers and why it is important.
-So what does it offer?
-Why is it important?
-Well, a reasoned defense of the miraculous would have to include a notion of the miraculous, and this notion stipulates that if someone is fraught with the banality of the same old imitations and codices, and if they thirst for something beyond the restrictive apparitions of their own worldview and yet, all the while, they refuse to offer a bona fide gesture to the idea that miracles are supernatural or suprarational events shaken free from the cynicism of scientific validation, and in so refusing to offer such a gesture, they fail to discern the transfiguration of life and meaning undergone by those who proclaim to have received a miracle by private revelation (but not without having submitted the miraculous matter to the proper channels of established religious authority regarding eyewitness testimony of the miracle in question), then the charge to be reasonable or more discerning rests not so much upon the apologist or receiver of the miracle, but upon the undiscerning and unbelieving heart to reclaim, for the sake of themselves and others, a greater sense of charity, because it is they who speak evil of things they know not of.
-In the end, all people of good will can ascent to the reality of at least three miracles: Just to believe, just to think and be, and just to have.
+One of the lasting legacies of honest skepticism is being open about supernatural causes while exercising a spirit of careful reserve, sincerity, and deliberative thoughtfulness.
+At the heart of Hume’s careful skepticism is a need to recognize what the “the miraculous” offers and why it is important.
+A reasoned defense of the miraculous would have to involve a notion of the miraculous, which would stipulate that if someone is fraught with the banality of the same old imitations and codices, and if they thirst for something beyond the restrictive apparitions of their own worldview and yet, meanwhile, they refuse to offer a bona fide gesture to the idea that miracles are supernatural or suprarational events that shake us free from the cynicism of scientific validation, and by refusing such a gesture, they fail to discern the transfiguration of life and meaning undergone by those who proclaim to have received or undergone the miraculous, then the charge to be reasonable or more discerning rests not so much upon the apologist or receiver of the miracle, but upon the undiscerning and unbelieving heart to reclaim, for the sake of themselves and others, a greater sense of charity because it is they who end up speak evil of things they know not of, not the other.
+In the end, all people of good will can ascent to the reality of at least three miracles: Just to believe, just to think, and just to be.
 How miraculous is it to hope for new life beyond mundane existence?

 But let us not be too deferential.
-If the truth of the Christian religion is not merely transubstantiated (that is, beneath the appearance of things) but just as much transapparated (that is, in the appearance of things), what then do we behold as the immediate object of our senses?
-At first, we behold an unknown object of faith, but by laboring in recognition and by growing in wonder, we come to apprehend the object of faith by a fully fledged act of consciousness originating from the interior lights of synderesis, the spark of conscience.
-This spark, a mystical spark of electrum and other sensual delights, springs forth in refulgence of mind and heart to be confected and conjoined to the purity of faith.
-And in purity, efficacy; and in efficacy, truth.
-Nothing can diminish the deeply felt truth miracles of this sort have upon the recipient to whom God has entrusted to reveal Himself.
-What does the miracle of the Holy Leaf mean for us?
+If the truth of the Christian religion is not merely transubstantiated (that is, God beneath the appearance of things) but just as much transapparated (that is, God in the appearance of things), what then would someone behold as the immediate object of their senses?
+At first, one would behold an unknown object of faith, but by laboring and growing in wondrous recognition of the grand designs being knitted together in stellar precision and harmony, one comes to apprehend the object of faith by a fully fledged act of consciousness originating from the interior lights of synderesis, the spark of conscience.
+This spark, a mystical spark of electrum and truth, springs forth in the refulgence of mind and heart to be confected and conjoined to a pure knowledge of faith.
+And in the pure knowledge of faith, transformation; and in transformation, divine culmination of things.
+What could ever completely obscure the true presence miraculous interventions have upon those to whom God has entrusted to reveal Himself?
+Truly, nothing.

-We believe that God, in excellent conformity with our seraphic father, Francis, has placed, and continues to place, a desire in the Church to grow and confect the human family in a special way.
-This special way is a new way of life, a new way of community, a heartfelt repentance to return to Christ and the Holy Catholic and Apostolic Church as His Mystical Body of Christ on Earth.
-While we await canonical status with Rome (updates to come relatively soon!), one may think of the special oracle God has graced us with along the following general lines of thought:
+We believe that God, in excellent conformity with our seraphic father, Francis, has placed and continues to place a desire among the faithful to grow and confect the human family and the Church in a new way, particular to our time.
+This means, generally, a new way of life, a new way of community, and a heartfelt return to the ancient yet ever-new presence of Christ in the New Heaven and Earth as professed and proclaimed through His Mystical Body, the Holy Catholic and Apostolic Church.
+We await canonical status with Rome (updates to come relatively soon!), but in the meantime, one may think of the special oracle God has graced our apostolate with along the following general lines of thought:

-- To receive God through the Eucharist of Nature and His True Flesh and Blood by the inflamed heart of Franciscan and pilgrim spirituality;
+- To receive God in the Eucharist of Nature by His True Flesh and Blood, to become thus inflamed and conflagrated in the heart and mind of Franciscan-pilgrim spirituality;

 - To empty ourselves and be filled with the power and presence of God so that the grace of devotion may be realized and adhered to in a fuller way as the gospel religion Christ intended through the lives of His holy Apostles and Saints;